nmiller120/SimonSays/README.md

 # Simon Says

-Project was undertaken as an introduction to PCB design and prototyping.
+Project was undertaken to learn the process of PCB design and prototyping.
 PCB was designed using KiCad, source code written in the Arduino IDE.

 Link To Game Being Played: https://www.youtube.com/watch?v=HIm8sEf_zMo